-Individual Approval (IA) admission status is available to college applicants who have not graduated from accredited high schools, do not have GED certificates, and do not have transferable credits from institutions of higher education.
-The IA admission policies also provide for students who are (or were) home schooled.
-Students who enter the College under these provisions may be restricted to certain classes and/or sections.
+Individual Approval (IA) admission status is available to college applicants who have not graduated from accredited high schools, do not have GED certificates, and do not have transferable credits from higher education institutions.
+The IA admission policies also provide for students who are (or were) homeschooled.
+Under these provisions, students who enter the College may be restricted to certain classes and/or sections